chipsalliance/Cores-VeeR-EH2/configs/README.md

-# SweRV RISC-V EH2 core from Western Digital
+# VeeR RISC-V EH2 core from Western Digital

 ## Configuration

 ### Contents
 Name                    | Description
 ----------------------  | ------------------------------
-swerv.config            | Configuration script for SweRV-EH2
+veer.config            | Configuration script for VeeR-EH2

 This script will generate a consistent set of `defines/#defines` needed for the design and testbench.
-A perl hash (*perl_configs.pl*) and a JSON format for SweRV-iss are also generated.
+A perl hash (*perl_configs.pl*) and a JSON format for VeeR-iss are also generated.
 This set of include files :

     $RV_ROOT/configs/snapshots/default